boettiger-lab/sarsop/README.md

 Unfortunately the appl source code is a bit dated and not suitable for using as a shared library.
 It builds with lot of warnings and on Windows it only builds with MS Visual Studio.
-This package tries to make things as easy as possible for the user by bunding the appl executables and wrap them with `system` calls in R. This package also provides higher-level functions for POMDP analysis.
+This package tries to make things as easy as possible for the user by bundling the appl executables and wrap them with `system` calls in R. This package also provides higher-level functions for POMDP analysis.

 ## Thanks

-Mykel Kochenderfer and Markus Herrmann have been helpful in providing windows builds using MS Visual
+Mykel Kochenderfer and Markus Herrmann have been helpful in providing windows builds using MS Visual Studio:
-    Studio:

   - <http://web.stanford.edu/group/sisl/resources/appl-0.96-win-win32.zip>
   - <http://web.stanford.edu/group/sisl/resources/appl-0.96-win-x64.zip>